 Born: 18 May 1048 in Nishapur, Persia (now Iran)

 Died: 4 December 1131 in Nishapur, Persia (now Iran)

 Parents: Ibrahim Khayyam Nayshapuri

 Books: Les Roubaiates, Nine Rubaiyat of Omar Khayyam, More…

-Omar Khayyam’s full name ( Ghiyath al-Din Abu’l-Fath Umar ibn Ibrahim Al-Nisaburi al-Khayyami).
-A literal translation of the name al-Khayyami (or al-Khayyam) means ‘tent maker’.
+Omar Khayyam’s full name ( Ghiyath al-Din Abu’l-Fath Umar ibn Ibrahim Al-Nisaburi al-Khayyam).
+A literal translation of the name al-Khayyam (or al-Khayyam) means ‘tent maker’.